cornell-dti/trends-in-web-dev-website/versioned_docs/version-2023fa/lecture8.md

 ## Demo code

-Feel free to reference our [demo code](https://github.com/michelleli01/trends-sp23-lec9-demo-soln) to implement authentication in your final project!
+Feel free to reference our [demo code](https://github.com/cornell-dti/trends-fa23-lec8-demo) to implement authentication in your final project!

-In addition, here is a supplemental video explaining the demo code: [Video Link](https://drive.google.com/file/d/1C20ap_2kjPkiRsMMKLzADWK4uj6MlPjN/view?usp=sharing)
+Here is the [final solution](https://github.com/michelleli01/trends-fa23-lec8-demo-soln) to the in class demo